Dozens killed in attack on convoy, Ukraine says; rebels deny firing rocket

 "A powerful artillery strike hit a refugee convoy near the area of Khryashchuvatye and Novosvitlivka.
 The force of the blow on the convoy was so strong that people were burned alive in the vehicles - they weren't able to get themselves out," military spokesman Anatoly Proshin told Ukrainian news channel 112.ua.

-A rebel leader denied his forces had the military capability to conduct such an attack, and accused Kiev forces of regularly attacking the area and also using Russian-made Grad missiles.
+A rebel leader denied his forces had the military capability to conduct such an assault, and accused Kiev forces of regularly attacking the area and also using Russian-made Grad missiles.

 "The Ukrainians themselves have bombed the road constantly with airplanes and Grads.
 It seems they've now killed more civilians like they've been doing for months now.
 We don't have the ability to send Grads into that territory," said Andrei Purgin, deputy prime minister of the self-proclaimed Donetsk People's Republic.